Aryan158048/Brain-Tumor-Project/README.md

 # 🧠 Brain MRI Tumor Detector (Shiny App)
+You can access this project at the link https://aryan-upadhyay.shinyapps.io/project/

 This is an interactive R Shiny application that allows users to upload Brain MRI images and classify them as **tumor** or **non-tumor** using trained machine learning models.